Student Enrichment

 - Organise School council sessions with the other leaders linked to a specific year group

-- Complete student voice with their year groups
+- Complete student voice with different year groups

-Sixth Form students to represent each subject area
+1 x Sixth Former to represent each subject area

 - Become a subject specialist for a specific subject in KS3/4

-- Volunteer to work with students either in lessons or on a one to one, offering subject specific guidance.
-Overall organisation and monitoring with HMP/KF
+- Volunteer to work with students either in lessons or on a one to one, offering subject specific guidance

 Roles: